Lymphadenopathy is commonly referred to as enlarged lymph nodes. This is part of the body’s immune response to any type of foreign invader.

 - Mostly cervical; may be axillary, inguinal, abdominal or mediastinal

-- Gland appears like a pyramidal swelling with base at clavicle and apex at angle of jaw
+- Gland appears like a pyramidal swelling with the base at the clavicle and apex at an angle of the jaw

 - Pressure symptoms